pauly/lightwaverf/README.md

 This code unofficial an unaffiliated, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf

-You need a ymlconfig file in your home directory.
-If you don't have one the code will create one the first time it runs.
+You need a yml config file in your home directory, to build one type

+    lightwaverf configure

+and that will create something like

     host:
       192.168.1.64